 Yes!
 Students in our program get to book studio time in all three of our world-class studios throughout the program.
 This is an essential component of our program and is one of the things that makes us unique.

 + Are Avid certifications part of the program?

-Yes, Avid certifications are a key element of the Recording Arts Degree and you will have the opportunity to obtain a wide array of these critical certifications throughout the program.
+Yes, Avid certifications are a key element of the program and you will have the opportunity to obtain a wide array of these critical certifications throughout the program.

 + Where will classes be held?

 All classes are held at Studio West, in the Rancho Bernardo area of San Diego, about 25 miles north of downtown.
 We have two dedicated classrooms with individual computer stations running Pro Tools, Logic, Abelton Live, Reason, Media Composer and a wide range of software plug-ins.
 Many classes are held in one of the three studios at Studio West, and students also get to book time to work on projects.
 In addition to the classrooms and studios, we have an Edit Suite and a library stocked with periodicals and reference books.

 Our instructors are industry professionals, many of whom have decades of experience.
 We've put together a team of professionals who really know what's important to teach, and who enjoy sharing their knowledge.